rugantio/fbcrawl/README.md

 [![paypal](https://www.paypalobjects.com/en_US/IT/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=G96T8U8W7UZDL&currency_code=EUR&source=url)

 ## DISCLAIMER
-This software is NOT to be used, for any reason.
-It is not authorized by Facebook and neither compliant with Facebook's [robots.txt](https://www.facebook.com/robots.txt).
-It violates Facebook's [terms and conditions on scraping](http://www.facebook.com/apps/site_scraping_tos_terms.php).
+This software is not authorized by Facebook and doesn't follow Facebook's [robots.txt](https://www.facebook.com/robots.txt).
+Scraping without Facebook explicit written is a violation of the [terms and conditions on scraping](http://www.facebook.com/apps/site_scraping_tos_terms.php) and can potentially cause a [lawsuit](https://petewarden.com/2010/04/05/how-i-got-sued-by-facebook/)

-It is released for educational purposes only, to show how a crawler can be made to recursively parse a facebook page.
+This software is provided as is, for educational purposes, to show how a crawler can be made to recursively parse a facebook page.
+Use at your own risk.

 # Introduction